joeldanieldsouza8/StockTok/README.md

 ---

 ### Affiliations
-- This project is affiliated with University of Surrey
+- This project is affiliated with University of Surrey for ENGINEERING INTERNET SCALE SYSTEMS (COM3033)

 ## License